-Students who wish to enroll in courses without intending to pursue a degree may enroll without transcripts.
+Students who wish to enroll in courses without intending to pursue a degree may enroll in no more than nine hours without transcripts.
 Proficiency assessments and prerequisite verification may be required before enrolling in certain courses.
 Retention standards will be enforced for all students.
 Students must be degree seeking and provide all credentials to be eligible for financial aid.
 Contact the Admissions/Enrollment Services Office to request information on the non-degree objective.